SKTeamLab/esm-msr/README.md

 Once inference completes (or if you load an existing output CSV), navigate to the **Visualization** tab to map the stability and epistatic scores onto your 3D structure.

 **Note on Requirements:** *Single-mutation data is required for all visualization modes* to properly map additive stability scores onto sidechains.
-Ensure your inference was run using `--mode both` or `--mode singles` if you plan to visualize the results.

 #### Core Configuration
 * **Display Mode:** Choose the primary visualization strategy: